 - Although near shore (<33 ft [10 m] water depth) dispersant application may in some cases be considered to protect sensitive resources, operations in the Chukchi will more likely be offshore, near the lease sale area (approximately 60 n mi or more).
 Consistent with the guidelines established in the Unified Plan, the optimal water depth to disperse oil is ≥33 ft (10 m).
 The water depths in the lease area range from 98 ft to 9,843 ft (30 m to 3,000 m). - Results of studies indicate that chemically dispersed oil does not adhere to some organisms or habitats to the extent of untreated oil (NRC 1989). - The encounter rate to treat a spill using aerial and on-water application platforms is significantly higher than on-water recovery operations. - A standard DOR application rate of 1 to 20 would be used; however, this may be modified based upon incident specific needs and UC approval.
 Multiple passes or applications may also provide an added level of control.
-The MSRC C-130 dispersant system may deliver up to four payloads, depending upon the actual transit distance from the Barrow staging area to the spill location, over a 12- to 18-hr period.
-With a DOR of 1:20, one payload results in treatment of approximately 1,500 bbl of oil.
+The aerial dispersant system may deliver up to four payloads, depending upon the actual transit distance from the Barrow staging area to the spill location, over a 12- to 18-hr period.
+With a DOR of 1:20, one payload of 3,200 gal (76 bbl) of 9500 would result in treatment of approximately 63,000 gal (1,500 bbl) of oil.